A Flexible Auto-calculating Timesheet in 0.25HR Increments

-The basic idea is pretty simple: use Excel as a piece of magic graph paper, with individual worksheets fulfilling different functions.
-There are three kinds of worksheets in my Time Tracker workbook:
+The basic idea is pretty simple: use Excel as a piece of magic graph paper.

 A client information notepad, used to record contact information about clients like assigned passwords, database info for my various websites, FAX numbers, and other information that’s useful to have in the day-to-day.
 The reason why it’s in this workbook in the first place is that I try to put as much related information into a single place as possible; I have this file open all day, and it’s just easier to know that I can look things up in this file.
 The entire file is password protected to keep prying eyes from inspecting the file.